swisschain/Lykke-HftApi-Docs/source/index.html.md

 ## Allowed HTTP Verbs
-- `PUT` : Updates a resource
+- `PUT` : Updates a resource.
-- `POST` : Creates a resource
+- `POST` : Creates a resource.
-- `GET` : Gets a resource or list of resources
+- `GET` : Gets a resource or a list of resources.
-- `DELETE` : Deletes a resource
+- `DELETE` : Deletes a resource.

 ## Description Of Usual HTTP Server Responses
-- 200 `OK` : the request was successful.
+- 200 `OK` : The request was successful.
-- 401 `Unauthorized` : authentication failed.
+- 401 `Unauthorized` : Authentication failed.
-- 404 `Not Found` : endpoint was not found.
+- 404 `Not Found` : Endpoint was not found.
-- 500 `Internal Server Error` : server error.
+- 500 `Internal Server Error` : Server error.

 ## Response structure